 Supercharge your support agents with Slack

-Boost the usability of your existing tech stack while uniting your whole company around the customer experience.Download e-book here
+Unite your whole company around the customer experience.Download e-book

 Connecting remote teams and reducing email traffic with Slack

 There are nearly 250 Stuart employees, across offices in London, Barcelona, Madrid and Paris.
 Teams are distributed, and some employees, including many of the developers, work from home offices.